Missing Titanic shipwreck sub faces race against time

 Where did it go missing?

-It is unclear where exactly the submersible went missing but the Coast Guard said it was searching 900 miles east of Cape Code, Massachusettes.
+It is unclear where exactly the sub went missing but the Coast Guard said it was searching 900 miles east of Cape Code, Massachusettes.

 It is somewhere near the Titanic shipwreck which sits approximately 12,500 feet at the bottom of the Atlantic Ocean.
 It is about 380 nautical miles south of Newfoundland, Canada and 1,240 nautical miles east of New York City.